How to measure company culture: Tips and tools on metrics that count

 • Turnover and retention: High turnover signals disengagement; strong retention shows employees feel valued.

-• Absenteeism: Chronic patterns point to stress or burnout — address early to protect wellbeing.
+• Absenteeism: Chronic patterns point to stress or burnout at work.
+Address early to protect wellbeing.

 • Productivity trends: Track output and efficiency to see which cultural practices drive results.